Eurostar Channel Tunnel: The Train 🚄🚶

 Can I take food on board?

-Yes, you can bring your own food and drinks.
+Yes, you are welcome to bring your own food and drinks.
 There is also a café bar selling snacks and meals.

 Can I take my dog?